The Temptation in the Desert

 What was the third temptation?

-An offer of "all the kingdoms of the world and their splendor" in exchange for worshiping the devil (Matthew 4:8-9) — the most direct offer of the three, trading ultimate power for allegiance.
+An offer of "all the kingdoms of the world and the glory of them" in exchange for worshiping the devil (Matthew 4:8-9) — the most direct offer of the three, trading ultimate power for allegiance.

 How did Jesus respond to each one?